 I explain I am not comfortable with his questions, and so he gets up and leaves.

-I am left sitting on the Heart 104.9 couch, looking at the glossy pictures of radio personalities.
+I am left sitting on the Heart 104.9 couch, looking at the glossy pictures of radio personalities lining the wall.
 The station has literally dumped the Robbie Jansen story, showing no concern for Cape Town history, let alone the history of Jazz music which supposedly drives their station.
 As I am leaving Heart 104.9, I say to the receptionist out loud: so you want me to scorn you?

 Do I regret my words said with some irritation at not being heard?

 Not in the slightest.
-I make it down the stairs, trying not to fall, walk out into the street below and am moving up De Smidt Street, as I turn into Waterkant St where I have parked my motorcycle, a SAPS van arrives.
-Two police officers get out with guns drawn, I am told to get on the ground.
+I make it down the flight of stairs, trying not to fall, walk out into the street below and am moving up De Smidt Street, as I turn into Waterkant St near the Cape Quarter where I have parked my motorcycle, a SAPS van suddenly arrives, sirens blaring.
+Two police officers get out with guns drawn, I am ordered to get on the ground.

 Wrongful arrest.